 |---|---|---|

-| Break-fix (hourly) | $150–$250/hour | Reactive support only.
+| Break-fix (hourly) | CA$150 to CA$250/hour | Reactive support only.
 You call when something breaks. |

-| Managed IT services | $180–$250/user/month | 24/7 monitoring, help desk, patching, security, strategic planning, backup. |
+| Managed IT services | CA$180/user/month | 24/7 monitoring, help desk, patching, security, strategic planning, backup. |

-| Co-managed IT | $80–$150/user/month | Supplements your internal IT team with overflow support, security, and strategic planning. |
+| Co-managed IT | CA$130 to CA$180/user/month | Supplements your internal IT team with overflow support, security, and strategic planning. |

-4. Hardware and infrastructure (10–15%)
+4. Hardware and infrastructure (10 to 15%)

-- Laptops/desktops – CA$1,200–$2,500 per unit, refreshed every 4–5 years.
+- Laptops/desktops, CA$1,200 to CA$2,500 per unit, refreshed every 4 to 5 years.

-- Servers (on-prem) – CA$5,000–$25,000 depending on role.
+- Servers (on-prem), CA$5,000 to CA$25,000 depending on role.
 Many SMBs are moving to cloud-only.

-- Networking equipment – switches, access points, firewalls.
-CA$2,000–$10,000 for a typical office.
+- Networking equipment, switches, access points, firewalls.
+CA$2,000 to CA$10,000 for a typical office.

-- Monitors, docking stations, peripherals – CA$300–$800 per workstation.
+- Monitors, docking stations, peripherals, CA$300 to CA$800 per workstation.

-The smart move is to spread hardware costs across a refresh cycle rather than replacing everything at once.
+The smart move is to spread hardware costs across a 4-to-5-year refresh cycle rather than replacing everything at once.
 Your IT procurement process should include lifecycle tracking so you’re never surprised.

-5. AI and automation tools (5–10%)
+5. AI and automation tools (5 to 10%)

 For Canadian SMBs, the practical AI budget items in 2026 are:

-- AI-powered security tools – already bundled in most EDR and SIEM platforms.
+- AI-powered security tools, already bundled in most EDR and SIEM platforms.
 Not a separate line item for most SMBs.

 Does every employee need a Copilot licence on day one?
 No. A Copilot readiness assessment identifies which roles will see the highest ROI and lets you roll out in phases.

-6. Strategic IT planning and consulting (5–10%)
+6. Strategic IT planning and consulting (5 to 10%)

-- vCIO advisory – quarterly business reviews, technology roadmaps, vendor management, licence optimization.
+- vCIO advisory, quarterly business reviews, technology roadmaps, vendor management, licence optimization.
 Often included in managed IT agreements.

-- Compliance and audit prep – PIPEDA, SOC 2, CIS Controls.
+- Compliance and audit prep, PIPEDA, SOC 2, CIS Controls.
 See our data security compliance guide for what Canadian businesses need to know.

 CompTIA reports that 58% of SMBs cite “access to specialized skills” as the primary reason they outsource IT.
 A vCIO fills that gap without the cost of a full-time executive hire.